Kit gun

-Kit guns are multi-purpose utility handguns, intended to be used for small game hunting, plinking, pest control, and self defense.
+Kit guns are multi-purpose utility handguns, intended to be used for small game hunting, plinking, pest control, as ancillary weapons and self defense.
 They are generally small, lightweight, .22 rimfire revolvers, designed to be easily packed in a hunting, camping or fishing "kit".
 They are ideally suited for shooting snake shot at snakes, rodents, birds, and other pest at very close range.
 They are also commonly used as the coup de grâce by hunters and fishermen or as a method of animal euthanasia when drug overdose is not available.